 The Committee annually reviews and evaluates the compensation of Stephen Katz, the Chief Executive Officer.
 The Committee generally examines the same factors for Mr. Katz as it examines with respect to the other officers.
-No bonus was granted to Mr. Katz during fiscal year 1998.
+A bonus of \$60,000 was granted to Mr. Katz for fiscal year 1999.